 "...a self-assessment and external peer assessment process used by [clinical services] to accurately assess their level of performance in relation to established standards and to implement ways to continuously improve."
 From: ‘Standards for accreditation programmes', International Society for Quality in Health Care (ISQua), 1999.

 HQIP is a patient-professional parrtnership that supports the use of a wide variety of data-driven quality improvement approaches - and a key approach here being professionally-led clinical accreditation schemes.

 2009: the Academy of Medical Royal Colleges (AOMRC) asked HQIP to lead a piece of work on professionally-led clinical service accreditation models.
 HQIP created a vision of how the disparate schemes (typically run by Royal Colleges) could be aligned under a single accredited system: the ‘Core Model for Clinical Service Accreditation'.
 While the National Quality Board (that supports NHS England) agreed the model it also recommended further consultation, to include consideration of the practical implications of developing a core model.

-There was also opportunity to hear about the best research into effectiveness in accreditation and best practice internationally.
-This saw experts Dr David Greenfield from the University New South Wales and also Dr Charles Shaw present to the group.
-Please see below for a copy of the presentation slides, which we link to here with kind permission of the authors:
+2012: HQIP hosted a meeting with those key stakeholders involved in accreditation to share experience and to hear about research into effectiveness in accreditation and best practice internationally.
+This saw Dr David Greenfield from the University New South Wales and Dr Charles Shaw present to the group:

 Keep informed of the latest news, events and work programmes with HQIP's regular bulletins and newsletters.